ELELAB/PDBminer/README.md

 * chains: Letter or letters describing the chains covering the Uniprot ID
 * coverage: Coverage is a range of numbers indicating the area the model covers the uniprot sequence using the uniprot numbering of the sequence.
 One chain can have multiple sequences, for PDB structures indicating missing residues and for AlphaFold structures when the pLDDT score is below 70.
 * mutations_in_pdb: When structures contain amino acid sequence that differ from the sequence specified with the isoform, they are annotated as mutations and can be found here.
+* b_factor: A dictionary of the b-factor of the chains.
 * warnings: This coloumn contains information regarding dissimilarities or discrepancies that cannot be explained by fusions or other known alterations.
 This includes expression tags and amino acids added to terminals for structure solving purposes.

 For all columns ";" seperate data on the annotated chains and "NA" indicates that no relevant data is present.